jshafto/app_academy_notes/w3_learning_objectives.md

     - `mv` will move a directory— the `-r` flag will allow you to recursively move its contents
         - `mv` will also rename files and directories—just move it to where it already was, but with the correct name
 - Use grep and | to count matches of a pattern in a sample text file and save result to another file.
-    - `grep` does text search
+    - `echo |  grep -c how spellchecked.txt > filename.txt`
+        - `echo` prints what is passed to it
+        - `> filename.txt` gives it a destination
+        - `grep <target-string> <file>` finds all the lines where that search term appears in the file
+        - `-c` flag makes a count of the lines instead of the lines themselves
-    - `man grep | grep -C2 word` would let you search the grep man page for instance of the word "word" and show lines above and below
+    - if you get stuck, `man grep | grep -C2 <target-string>` would let you search the grep man page itself, and print lines above and below where the search term appears for clarity
-    - (this one needs an answer)
 - Find what `-c`, `-r`, and `-b` flags do in grep by reading the manual.
     - `-c` - suppress normal output; instead print a count of matching lines for each input file.
     - `-r` - reads all files recursively under each directory